 - Negative TB test

 - MMR vaccine

 - TDap vaccine

-- Influenza
+- Influenza vaccine

-Parent volunteers do not need to go through the fingerprinting process, unless they volunteer more than 16 hours per week.
+Parent volunteers do not need to go through the fingerprinting process, unless they volunteer 16 hours a week or more.
+We highly encourage fathers and father figures to volunteer in the program.